jasonrandrews/arm-software-developers/content/en/devsummit22/build.md

 ```
 These builds can be performed in parallel.
 Confirm that both builds complete.

-### Launch the chip-lighting-app
+### Launch the lighting-app

-In the instance where `chip-lighting-app` was built, run that application.
+In the instance where the `lighting-app` was built, run that application.
 ```console
 ./out/debug/chip-lighting-app
 ```